manwar/docker-guide/README.md

     $ docker login -u <image_name>

-Or
+or

     $ docker login

-//also, docker logout to remove credentials
+Also, `docker logout` to remove credentials.

 Search for an image on DockerHub